-Protect someone from being hurt/offended or prevent further injury
+Protect someone from being hurt/offended or prevent further injury they may regret!

 Prevent the escalation of a specific "inappropriate behaviour" into a conflict or violence.
-Communicate that this kind of behaviour is unacceptable

-Protect someone else from causing harm - something they may regret!
+Protect someone else from causing harm - something

 Uphold a community of norms and values that all the members of the "community" will need to abide by